web3privacy/hackathon-2025-berlin/README.md

 - Tech/chain/protocol agnostic - use any tools
 - Focus on impact and sustainability
 - Only original work created during hackathon (June 13-15)
+- No limits for team size, collaboration over competition
 - Open source encouraged
-- Maximum 5 people in the team
 - Choose exactly one track for submission
 - All teams must present their projects